khakhalin/notes/keywords/node2vec.md

 The problem with the expression above is that we have to loop through too many nodes in the denominator here (normalization term).
 We cannot afford it, so we need to approximate it.
 Solution: **negative sampling**, aka **Noise-Contrastive Estimation** (NCE; Goldberg 2014; see [[word2vec]]):

 $\displaystyle \log\frac{\exp(z_u^\intercal z_v)}{Σ_i \exp(z_u^\intercal z_i)} \approx \log(σ(z_u \cdot z_v)) - \sum_{i \in S} \log(σ(z_u \cdot z_i))$
 here σ is a sigmoid function, and S is sampled from all nodes in some representative way.
 We normalize against a negative sample, which gives us linear complexity.
 How to sample?
 Typically, proportional to a node degree; sample sizes k~5-20.
-The sigmoids are come from an idea of iterative tree-like probabilistic descent, first introduced by [[hierarchical_softmax]], escept this procedure is more efficient.
+The sigmoids seem to come from an idea of iterative tree-like probabilistic descent, first introduced by [[hierarchical_softmax]], escept this procedure is more efficient.

 It is also important to bound z_u, or trying to maximize dot-products, z vectors will try grow to inf, and we don't want it.